 Faculty mentoring at Jackson College involves pairing annual contract full-time faculty (mentees) with experienced continuing contract faculty (mentors) to form a mentoring team.
-The role of the mentoring team is to help the mentee as they transition through the continuing contract process, including the development of their Initial Portfolio, the design and implementation of their 3rd year Professional Project, completion of their Capstone Portfolio, and their overall acculturation into the College environment.
+The role of the mentoring team is to help the mentee as they move through the continuing contract process, including the development of their Initial Portfolio, the design and implementation of their 3rd year Professional Project, completion of their Capstone Portfolio, and their overall acculturation into Jackson College.
+At its core, mentorship is about providing guidance and opportunities for others to become ethical, circumspect practitioners and colleagues.